sagecodes/intro-tableau/pronto-step-by-step.md

 #### Get to know your data!

 Using the method described above, take a look at your data.
 Think about some things we could get insights on.
-What colunms do you find the most interesting?
+What columns do you find the most interesting?

 ------